green-aloe/metal/docs/README.md

 # Documentation

-For the full documentation, see https://pkg.go.dev/github.com%2Fgreen-aloe%2Fmetal?GOOS=darwin.
+For the full documentation and example usage, see https://pkg.go.dev/github.com%2Fgreen-aloe%2Fmetal?GOOS=darwin.

 # TODO